Pricing & Dates

 Camping is an opportunity for the continuation of Cub Scouting throughout the summer!
 The camp program is designed to meet the needs and interests of Tigers, Wolves, Bears, and parents; therefore, preparation for adventure belt loops and activity pins are continuous and consistent with the program in the Pack.

 All of Scouting is an educational program, and since education consists primarily of determining the individual’s learning needs and proceeding to satisfy those needs, the Camp Rokilio program is designed to promote a meaningful and educational experience.
-The program consists of 4 days of waterfront, shooting sports (BB Guns/Archery), Nature, Campfires, Chapel, theme related projects and activities, as well as, STEM (Science, Technology, Engineering, Math) activities and NOVA awards.
-Registration includes a commemorative t-shirt for everyone attending.
+The program consists of 3 days of waterfront, shooting sports (BB Guns/Archery), Nature, Campfires, Chapel, theme related projects and activities, as well as, STEM (Science, Technology, Engineering, Math) activities and NOVA awards.

 Cub Scouts and their parents, grandparents and leaders can choose a session that fits into their schedule.
 The various sessions offer choices between weekend and midweek.
 Packs are encouraged to attend camp as a Unit, but any youth/adult can attend any session.